jakesiney/Cloud-Reliability-Project/README.md

  Cloud Reliability Team Project
 </h1>

-<p align='center'>This repo contains the files for my final project at Makers Academy as part of the Cloud/DevOps Engineering specailism track.</p>
+<p align='center'>This repo contains the files for my final project at Makers Academy as part of the Cloud/DevOps Engineering specialism track.</p>

-## The task
+## Project Overview
-During this project my team and I were hired by an orginisation that provides software and services to a number of veterinary hospitals.

-We were tasked with preserving the functionality of the system while increasing it's reliabilty and implementing improvements and new features.
+In this project, our team was commissioned by a organization that delivers software and services to several veterinary hospitals.
+Our primary goal was to enhance the reliability of their existing application, HOSP, while ensuring its core functionality remained intact.
+Additionally, we undertook the responsibility of implementing various improvements and incorporating new features to elevate the overall user experience.

 ## The system